 There is a reason to be concerned about guns in America.
 11,000 or so people die a year from guns.
 But most of them are killed by are caused by guns bought illegally.
 It’s also worth noting alcohol, tobacco, and motor accidents kill more than a million people per year in America, so these are far more devastating problems.

 The lack of funding to public schools, the lack of safety nets and guidance in schools, the lack of opportunity in poor neighborhoods, and inherited poverty (which can all create incentive to join gangs or just commit crimes) all contribute to the number of gun deaths as well.
-Other contributors include police brutality, violent religious convictions, and lack of access to mental health services that are compassionate.
+Other contributors include police brutality, white supremacy, violent religious convictions, and lack of access to mental health services that are compassionate.
 Gun availability also contributes and it is relevant.
 There are far too many gun stores (and liquor stores for that matter) in poor neighborhoods, and too many people have access to guns that shouldn’t have them.
 But gun control is just one of the many complex issues at hand.

 Just as every direct democracy involves equal say among all its members, it must also require equal protection.
 The current people designated as “protectors” of society aren’t protecting us and instead preying on us so people need to protect each other.